The Ortega family shares fond memories of a multicultural Thanksgiving.

-We over-packed the car and drove to New York City to visit my husband’s family for Thanksgiving this year.
+We over-packed the car and drove to New York City to visit my husband’s family for Thanksgiving.

 As with my packing, I’ve been known to over-dramatize the difficulty of traveling with small children.
 In spite of all that, our family is not alone: Thanksgiving weekend remains the most traveled time of year in the United States, as relatives separated by distance return home to take part in the yearly feast.